A Guide to the Best Things to Do in Manly

 Our favourite spots for breakfast in Manly

-- The Bower – I love this cafe overlooking Fairy Bower pool, a great spot for people-watching, excellent coffee and if you are there for breakfast, the coconut Bircher is a favourite.
+- The Bower cafe overlooking Fairy Bower pool.
+It’s a great spot for people-watching, excellent coffee and if you are there for breakfast, the coconut Bircher is a favourite.

-- Ruby Lane – Our favourite breakfast spot for healthy options – off the main area but worth the walk.
+- Ruby Lane is our favourite breakfast spot for healthy options.
+It is off the main area but worth the walk.
 A good option when on the way back from the walk to Queenscliff.

 - Rollers Bakehouse – Great place for gathering a breakfast picnic

-- Bella Vista Cafe – Perfect spot for breakfast after a hike around North Head
+- Bella Vista Cafe is the perfect spot for breakfast after a hike around North Head.

 Our top choices for lunch in Manly

-- The Pantry – The views don’t get much better, I prefer their lunch menu and don’t skip dessert, share a portion of Banoffee Pie.
+- The Pantry – The views don’t get much better.
+I prefer their lunch menu and don’t skip dessert, I suggest you share a portion of Banoffee Pie.

-- The Boathouse – Fish n chips, burgers and several salad options plus pavlova for dessert.
+- The Boathouse offers fish n chips, burgers, and several salad options plus pavlova for dessert.

-- Manly Wine – Oysters and sparkling wine, fish n chips and a good plant-based range of options.
+- Manly Wine offers oysters and sparkling wine, fish n chips, and a good plant-based range of options.
 It’s hard to be disappointed here.

-- Fika Kitchen – Serve an all-day Swedish style breakfast menu with a strong seafood focus and a delicious watermelon Chia pudding.
+- Fika Kitchen will serve an all-day Swedish style breakfast menu with a strong seafood focus and a delicious watermelon Chia pudding.

-- Little Shop of Waffles -Sydney’s first bubble waffle cafe!
+- Little Shop of Waffles is Sydney’s first bubble waffle cafe!

 Our top picks for dinner in Manly

-- Sunset Sabi – Izakaya style bar and dining, fun spot, not great for a quiet chat
+- Sunset Sabi is an izakaya style bar and dining.
+It’s a fun spot, but not great for a quiet chat.

-- Queen Chow – Old school Cantonese food right on the wharf.
+- Queen Chow is an old school Cantonese food restaurant right on the wharf.

-- Manly Wharf Hotel – Great water views and excellent specials – plus a quick run to the ferry home.
+- Manly Wharf Hotel offers great water views and excellent specials, plus a quick run to the ferry home.

 Where to drink in Manly

-- North Steyne – Something for everyone with an old school pub on the outside and ground floor, funky new rooftop area above.
+- North Steyne offers an old-school pub on the ground floor and a funky rooftop area above.

-- Hemingway’s – If you like to drink surrounded by books and with an ocean view, this is your place.
+- If you like to drink surrounded by books and with an ocean view, Hemingway’s is your place.

-- Manly Wine – with ocean views and an impressive list of sparkling wines and champagnes, this is the perfect spot to rest your feet for a while.
+- Manly Wine is the perfect spot to rest your feet for a while, with ocean views and an impressive list of sparkling wines and champagnes.

 Looking for the best Fish n chips in Manly?
 Head to Fishmongers, grab some takeaway and eat on the beach.